 You are invited to become an NCCA supporter.
 Support of their mission is open to anyone interested in helping to promote understanding of the disease of alcoholism in the Catholic Church and for families and communities who are working to overcome the disease of addiction.

 Life can present difficult challenges and also present inherited (congenital) behavioral complications.
 Catholic Counseling understands the psychological profession as a vocation (ministry) and offers services framed within the Catholic understanding of the client as made in the image of God, with inherent dignity, loved and redeemed by God, through Jesus Christ.
-For more information or to arrange to speak with a licensed professional counselor, contact St. Rafael Counseling at 720-675-7796 or Sacred Heart Counseling at 720-377-1359.
+For more information or to arrange to speak with a licensed professional counselor, contact St. Rafael Counseling at 720-377-1359.

 The Office of Social Ministry serves as the liaison between the Archdiocese of Denver and various ethnic Catholic communities within the archdiocese, including: